Paris-Charles de Gaulle, largest Hub in Europe

 The main airlines operating from Paris-Charles de Gaulle airport serve 325 cities.
 The breakdown is as follows: Air France (52.5% of the traffic), EasyJet (7.2%), Delta Airlines (2.4%), Vueling (1.6%), Lufthansa (1.5%).

 Paris-Charles de Gaulle airport has an extremely efficient runway system consisting of two pairs of parallel runways with a physical layout that enables them to be used independently.
 Each pair includes one runway designed for take-off and another for landing, which reduces the noise disturbance caused by air traffic.

-Thanks to this system and the resources implemented by the Air Navigation Services Division, the programmed capacity will reach up to 118 movements per hour as of the 2015 season and could reach 120 movements per hour by 2020.
+Thanks to this system and the resources implemented by the Air Navigation Services Division, the programmed capacity will reach up to 120 movements per hour as of the 2018 summer season.
 The entire runway system has been adapted to accommodate widebodied aircraft (Airbus A380).

 Easy acces to the airport